TEXT: Kaycie Gayle Yambao

 In one of her climbs, she has experienced running out of drinking water, and so their group has decided to fetch a bottle of water from the spring.
 While drinking, they’ve seen larva and mosquitoes floating on it, but due to their excessive thirst, they had no choice but to still drink it.
 For Roxanne, a traveler must learn how to adjust accordingly and handle different circumstances.
 You should be flexible since it is not the place or the people around that must adjust for you, but you should.
 Mountain climbing made her appreciate how to live simply and not be too finicky.

 It is hard for Roxanne to choose a favorite mountain as each climb provides her a different experience.
 However, her Mt.
 Pulag climb has been remarkable to her, since it enabled her to realize the importance of building strong relationships and made her appreciate how blessed she is to have her friend.
 In her climb to Mt.
-Pulag, her friend kept her warm and made sure she is well when she felt she would almost die in Hypothermia.
-She learned the importance of establishing a relationship in every place that she goes and choose not to be only friends with her travel companions but also with the people she encounters along the trail may they be local or non-local.
-She believes that you cannot live in the mountain alone.
+Pulag, her friend kept her warm and made sure she was well when she felt she would almost die in Hypothermia.
+She learned the importance of establishing a relationship in every place that she goes and chooses not to be only friends with her travel companions but also with the people she encounters along the trail may they be local or non-local.
+She believes that you cannot live on the mountain alone.

 A genuine passion for mountain climbing